michealRemoteAccount/git-course/README.md

 # git_course
-make changes in read me file
+make changes in read me file with using btach